 An embossed-leather grain finish that resembles a pebble surface.

 A slip-on style shoe with a slit over the instep where a penny traditionally was placed for good luck.

-is a draped extension from the waistline and drapes around the hips.
+A draped extension from the waistline and drapes around the hips.
 It is commonly seen as an extension from the waist of the bodice or as an extension from the waistband of a skirt.

 A pattern of small holes punched or bored into the trim of a shoe, for the purpose of decoration or ventilation.

 Peter Pan Collar

 A woman's or children's collar that has rounded ends at the front.